Bermuda St. George’s – 7 Best Things To Do

 TIP: If you’re not in need of WIFI from Convicts Bay, I’d suggest you anchor further out into the bay.
 We spent a week in the middle of the bay and a week closer to land to get WIFI.
 While closer to land we found an increase of cockroaches landing on the deck of our boat.

 Are you a history buff?!
 Do you enjoy museums?
-Days, not hours, can be spent strolling along the narrow labyrinth styled alleys of St Georges.
+Days, not hours, can be spent strolling along the narrow labyrinth-styled alleys of St Georges.
 In 2000, the town was named a UNESCO World Heritage Site.
-The town and Bermuda itself was discovered in 1609 when the English flagship, Sea Venture, got lost and blown ashore.
+The town and Bermuda St. George’s was discovered in 1609 when the English flagship, Sea Venture, got lost and blown ashore.

 The ship was bound for Virginia with provisions for new settlers but was blown off course and destroyed when it hit Bermuda.
-The passengers survived the wreckage, settled in St Georges for several months and eventually remade two ships to provision and sail onward to America.
+The passengers survived the wreckage, settled in St Georges for several months, and eventually remade two ships to provision and sail onward to America.
 The Deliverance was called the ship that saved America.
-By the time the Deliverance and the other ship made it to Jamestown, the colonial inhabitants were near starving.
-The ships were stocked with meat, vegetables, and fruit from Bermuda – surely an amazing sight to behold.
+The colonial inhabitants were nearly starving when the Deliverance and the other ship made it to Jamestown.
+The ships were stocked with meat, vegetables, and fruit from Bermuda – surely a fantastic sight to behold.

 Amongst many excellent museums in the town, there’s also a replica of the Deliverance that you can visit.